sg-developer-portal/govtech-apex/_getting-started/0-about-apex.md

 # What is APEX

-APEX (Application Programming interface Exchange is a self-service API platform developed by GovTech that makes it simple and easy for the agencies to publish, maintain, monitor and secure their APIs.
+APEX (**A**pplication **P**rogramming interface **Ex**change is a self-service API platform developed by GovTech that makes it simple and easy for the agencies to publish, maintain, monitor and secure their APIs.
 The platform acts as a centralized location to be used by the whole-of-government for producing and consuming APIs promoting data sharing to create innovative digital services.

 With APEX, you can